 Upon joining Eichelbaum Wardell in 2016, Marlene has assisted our clients in matters regarding election, civil rights, immigration, and special education law.
 Marlene is admitted to the Western District of Texas.
 She is a member of the State Bar of Texas and the National and Texas Councils of School Attorneys.

-Marlene's assistant is Andrea Stevens.
+Marlene's paralegal is Andrea Stevens.